The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 - Allianz Care – Offers flexible plans covering outpatient and emergency services.

-- SafetyWing – Affordable and designed for digital nomads, though coverage may be more limited.
+- SafetyWing – Affordable and designed for digital nomads, though coverage may be more limited, and Safety Wing is not accepted by the Italian Consulate in Los Angeles.
+Again, I did not know this until I was at the visa appointment.

 - AXA Global Healthcare– Comprehensive coverage for travelers, on the expensive side.